techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-30_15-08.webp)

-We can validate that the information entered is correct by pressing the “CHECK CONNECTION” button.
+We can validate that the information entered is correct by pressing the `CHECK CONNECTION` button.

 ![Text](/img/2021-07-30_15-08_1.webp)

-After validating the information and credentials, you proceed to run the diagnostic by pressing “RUN DIAGNOSTIC”.
+After validating the information and credentials, you proceed to run the diagnostic by pressing `RUN DIAGNOSTIC`.

 ![Text](/img/2021-07-30_15-10.webp)